magento/adobe-ims/AdminAdobeIms/README.md

 # AdminAdobeIMS Callback
 For the AdobeIMS Login we provide a redirect_uri on the request.
 After a successful Login in AdobeIMS, we get redirected to provided redirect_uri.

-In the ImsCallback Controller we get the access_token and then the user profile.
+In the ImsCallback Controller, we call the UserContextInterface and redirected to AdobeImsAdminTokenUserContext which is responsible for Authorization related operations.
-We then check if the assigned organization is valid and if the user does exist in the Magento database, before we complete the user login in Magento.

-If there went something wrong during the authorization, the user gets redirected to the admin login page and an error message is shown.
+If something went wrong during the authorization, the user gets redirected to the admin login page and an error message is shown.

+There is a dispatch method created for validating the state of IMS.
+To prevent CSRF Threat against OAuth 2 redirect-uri, an additional param ‘state’ is added to the redirect URL and the code is verifying whether it is the same returned after authentication from IMS.

+# AdobeImsAdminTokenUserContext Authorization
+This provides a unified way of implementing UserContextInterface for authorization and login to the Admin Panel.
+Model class method getUserId() ensures the user is already logged in by checking if access_token is already present in the session and returns the user id.

+If not logged in, it calls AdobeImsAdminTokenUserService and authenticates an admin user by getting access_token and redirecting to Admin Dashboard if login is successful in AdobeIMS.

+# AdobeImsAdminTokenUserService Service
+In the AdobeImsAdminTokenUserService service class, we call AdobeIMS API and get the access_token.
+After that, we get the user profile and also verify if the assigned organization is valid.
+If the user exists in the Magento database, it gets successfully logged in to Magento Admin.

+If the user doesn't exist in Magento database, it creates the user with new role `Adobe Ims` assigned and profile info gets inherited from AdobeIMS.

 # Organization ID Validation
 During the authorization we check if the configured `Organization ID` provided on the enabling CLI command is assigned to the user.